pulumi/pulumi-policy/README.md

 Policy violations can have enforcement levels that are **advisory**, which results in a printed warning, or **mandatory**, which results in an error after `pulumi preview` or `pulumi up` complete.

+## Examples

+Looking for examples?
+The @pulumi/policy module is the core SDK for authoring new Pulumi policies using code.
+To find examples of existing policy packs, please refer to the [examples repo](https://github.com/pulumi/examples/policy-packs).

 ## Trying the Policy Framework

 In this guide, we'll show you how to install the required packages, and take a brief tour of the